 The Flight Simulator in Excel97 was one of the more comprehensive Easter eggs where you could fly around on a planet and with a bit of navigation find the almost obligatory credits to the developers.
 With Microsoft’s ‘Trustworthy Computing’ initiative in 2002, the company officially stopped including Easter eggs in its programs.

 Google has also joined in the fun.
-If you type “Google in 1998” into Google´s search box, and it shows you how the search engine looked in 1998.
+If you type “Google in 1998” into Google´s search box (without quotes), and it shows you how the search engine looked in 1998.
 You can return to the present, by clicking on “Take me back to the present”.
+You can also try these:

 If you have any favourite Easter eggs or very rare, almost unknown examples, please let us know in the comment field.